rakanWen/wvs-code/README.md

-## 🚀 Official Codebase
+## 📘 Official Codebase

-This is the official code repository for our paper **When Vision Speaks for Sound**.
+This is the official code repository for paper **When Vision Speaks for Sound**.

-It provides the code, model release, and evaluation interface for **THUD**, an intervention-driven diagnostic framework for probing whether video-capable multimodal models truly verify audio or rely on visual-semantic shortcuts.
+It provides the code, model release, and evaluation interface for **Thud**, an intervention-driven diagnostic framework for probing whether video-capable multimodal models truly verify audio or rely on visual-semantic shortcuts.

 ---
 ### ⚙️ Environment Setup